 The effects of construction on the global climate are a growing concern worldwide.
 The design disciplines and the public already recognize the environmental benefits of highly efficient buildings that minimize operational energy consumption.
 As a result, we have been able to significantly improve and optimize the performance of environmental control and envelope systems, making net-zero-energy and plus-energy buildings possible.
-However, these developments highlight the need to take the next step—reducing the embodied energy content of our buildings since it now constitutes a considerable portion of their total lifetime energy use.
+However, these developments highlight the need to take the next step—reducing the embodied energy content and emissions of our buildings since it now constitutes a considerable portion of their total lifetime impact.
 So, where do we go from here?
 The answer may lie in the forest.

 Recent life cycle assessment studies demonstrate that buildings made of wood require the least energy compared to those constructed from other building materials.
 Since a large quantity of the total material used in a building is attributed to its structural system, using wood for the primary structure can lead to significant reductions in energy consumption while curbing associated carbon dioxide emissions.
 In addition, innovations in engineering and the emergence of mass timber products can allow architects and designers to use wood in mid-and high-rise construction applications.